 The pandemic is likely to produce two distinctive behavioural archetypes: people who have embraced a new lifestyle and those who have largely remained unchanged.
 Some brands will need to figure out how to win back old customers with new mindsets.
 Whereas other brands will use the opportunity to steal market share by appealing to consumers' newly formed lifestyles.
 Inevitably, there will be winners and losers.

-In order to stay on top, brands need to adopt a more responsive approach to consumer research and their communication strategy by embracing real-time qualitative insights and building communities of advocates to source an ongoing stream of ideas and inspiration to fuel new growth opportunities."
+In order to stay on top, brands need to adopt a more responsive approach to consumer research and their communication strategy by using consumer insights tools (for example the Meltwater consumer intelligence suite) and by embracing real-time qualitative insights and building communities of advocates to source an ongoing stream of ideas and inspiration to fuel new growth opportunities."

 - Kian Bakhtiari, Forbes CMO Network contributor